 Our staff are committed to great teaching and you'll have lots of opportunities throughout your degree to be creative, think independently, and express your ideas.
-From learning about the human body through cadaveric dissection, to sharing your own knowledge and benefitting from others' expertise through peer assisted study sessions, you'll get the chance to put your new knowledge into practice in a variety of ways, gaining new skills and experience to put on your CV throughout your course.
+You’ll be in the lab completing in-depth practicals, learning about the human body through cadaveric dissection, and even sharing your own knowledge and benefiting from others' expertise through peer assisted study sessions.
+All giving you plenty of chances to gain new transferrable skills and experience to put on your CV.

 In your third year, you'll get the opportunity to complete an extended research project either inside or outside the lab.
 Students who choose to be lab-based will be embedded in one of our specialist research groups, working within a team to conduct and report research findings in one of four areas:

 - Physiology and Pharmacology - explore from the level of cell and organ to the whole body;

 - Neuroscience - specialise in the development and function of the human nervous system;